TheMrityunjayPathak/SpaceshipTitanicClassification/README.md

 ## Conclusion

-- Trained machine learning models for determining if a passenger was transported to an alternate dimension or not.
+- Trained machine learning models for classifying if a passenger was transported to an alternate dimension or not.

 - Used Random Forest and SVM to classify the passengers, achieving accuracy of 88% and 83% respectively.